Zetland

 Table Chart PROFILE FAQ

-Zetland had a high specialization in professional & technical employment, at 1.5 times the regional level, while health care & social assistance employed just 9.0% of local workers, below Greater Sydney's 14.1%.
-Employment opportunities locally appeared limited based on Census data analysis by AreaSearch.
-From June 2024 to June 2025, employment levels increased by 0.2%, and labour force grew by 0.6%, raising the unemployment rate by 0.4 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.6% and unemployment increase by 0.3 percentage points.
-Statewide in NSW as of Sep-25, employment contracted by 0.41%, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Zetland's employment mix suggests local growth of approximately 7.1% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes only.
+Over the 12 months to June 2025, employment increased by 0.2%, while labour force increased by 0.6%, causing the unemployment rate to rise by 0.4 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6% and a labour force expansion of 2.9%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Zetland's employment mix suggests local growth of approximately 7.1% over five years and 14.1% over ten years, though these are simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment